cgeils25/getdate/README.md

+# getdate

-This is a simple package which includes one function to create my preferred date-time format for log files.
+This package includes a simple function to create my preferred date-time format for log files.

 Example: